 Those are still some of my fondest memories.

 Maybe that’s why when I noticed my little boy, George’s (now 5), interest in cooking when he was about 3, I totally supported him.
 More importantly, recently decided to document it for him to remember one day.

 He’s not into sports so much.
 He’s certainly a little boy, up-to-no-good most of the time, but when he’s cooking, his face lights up and he’s no trouble at all.

 Today, I’m not much of a foodie, but do manage to cook a different meal most evenings for my family – thanks to the skills that my Mom taught me growing up.
 I wish I had some photographs of our time together in the kitchen.

-This series of photos is about George deciding (not asking – there was no negotiation) that he would make a salad for our Father’s day lunch.
-I did not complain, just grabbed my camera and started clicking.
+This series of photos is about George deciding (not asking – there was no negotiation) that he’d make a salad for our Father’s day lunch.
+I didn’t complain, just grabbed my camera and started clicking.

 I live in Centurion, Gauteng province, South Africa with my hubby and best friend and our two little ones.

 Jana is based out of South Africa.
 Follow her here: